djbutler/silk/about.md

+---
+layout: post
+title: Silk - About
+---

 ## Cheap, easy, convenient: For robotic telemanipulation, pick two

 ### Question: Can we make a robotic arm as cheap, easy, and convenient to remote control as a toy car?